Carol Joffe

 Carol Joffe is an American set decorator.
 She was nominated for two Academy Awards in the category Best Art Direction for the films Hannah and Her Sisters and Radio Days.

 Biography

-Joffe was first married to actor and artist Lawrence Holofcener, with whom she had two daughters, Suzanne Holofcener and director Nicole Holofcener.
+Born Carol Shapiro (to parents Sylvia and Edward Shapiro, owner of a radio store, in the Bronx, New York City), Carol Joffe was first married to actor and artist Lawrence Holofcener in 1954, with whom she had two daughters, Suzanne Holofcener and director Nicole Holofcener.
 They divorced in 1961.
 She subsequently married film producer Charles H. Joffe.
+Together, they had one son.